Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 50. ### Question50
-What is an integration test?
+What is an Integration Test?

 - [ ] A test of the user interface.
 - [ ] A test runs during a Continuous Integration build.